The Lake House (audiobook) by James Patterson

 -Why does the bad guy want the kids so badly.
 He keeps mentioning them as a source of money, but how much money does this guy need?
 He just performed 30 surgeries at the rate of $100 million each.
 That's $3 billion!

--If you were going to fight a winged person with a 10 foot wingspan and superhuman strength would you bring a gun? a big knife?
+-If you were going to fight a winged person with a 10 foot wingspan and superhuman strength would you bring a gun?
+A big knife?
+A spear?
+A rocket launcher?
 Well, the genius supervillain brings a scalpel!

--How about the bemoaning of the fact that no one was talking about the Resurrection project in the media but than it is brought out in testimony during the custody trial of the century and no one questions it because they knew all about it?
+-How about the bemoaning of the fact that no one was talking about the Resurrection Project in the media but then it is brought out in testimony during the custody trial of the century and no one questions it because they knew all about it?

 -Can you measure IQ when someone is asleep?
 No, but the evil genius does anyway.